Fincer/snic/README.md

 This is a sample `iptables` ruleset file.
 Change contents as you want.
 This file includes basic configuration to route traffic from network interface to another one.

+**NOTE:** In order to apply traffic between a local client and internet, you must have `iptables` running.
+In order to check that, run `systemctl is-active iptables`.
+If the answer is `inactive`, your iptables firewall service is not running.

+Before issuing any of the following commands (~before starting iptables), make sure you have your iptables configuration file `/etc/iptables/iptables.rules` set up correctly on your system.

+Once the configuration file is OK, you should check whether iptables is started during computer boot process or not: run `systemctl is-enabled iptables`

+And finally, to ensure iptables is automatically started during computer boot and, well, started right now: run `sudo systemctl restart iptables && sudo systemctl enable iptables`.

 #### hostapd.conf

 This is a sample `hostapd` configuration file.
 Change contents as you want.
 Usually this file is located at `etc/hostapd/hostapd.conf` on Linux system.
 On some Linux systems, different locations are used.